 All material removed from vehicles after cleansing has been carried out must have one of the following done to it:

-Protective boots, bandages, poll and tail guards, and rugs and sheets may be useful to protect those areas of the horse that are most likely to suffer bruising or rubbing during transport, or in the case of rugs or sheets, to keep the horse warm or to prevent chilling due to sweating.
+Protective boots, bandages, poll and tail guards, and rugs may be useful to protect those areas of the horse that are most likely to suffer bruising or rubbing during transport, or in the case of rugs, to keep the horse warm or to prevent chilling due to sweating.
 All equipment must fit correctly, be suitable for the purpose for which it is intended, and be securely fastened to prevent slipping or risk of injury.

 At an appropriate time before the journey begins, horses must be offered liquid and food.